 How Often Should I Deep Condition My Hair?

 How often you should deep condition will depend on how your hair responds to it.
-Some people have dryer hair types that require deep conditioning 2 – 3 times a week while some people require only once a week deep conditioning.
+Some people have dryer hair types that require deep conditioning 1 – 2 times a week.

 Deep conditioning more than is required for your hair can lead to over conditioning (yes, that’s a real thing).
 You can tell your hair is over conditioned by how soft and mushy it feels.

 The benefits of deep conditioning hair are received within 45 – 60 minutes of applying the deep conditioning treatment.

 You can choose to deep condition overnight if you like but it likely won’t make much of an impact, and can make your scalp itchy.